If you are an employee and you have been offered a settlement agreement, it is vitally important you receive expert legal advice.

 - How can Smooth Commercial Law help me with settlement agreements?

-Settlement agreements can be used by employers when deciding to dismiss an employee or employees and they are legally binding.
+Settlement agreements are legally binding and can be used by employees and employers alike to solve a potentially fractious end of employment.
 They can, however, be a little complicated for both sides, and it is imperative that a set of procedures are followed to protect both the employee and the business from any potential further claim.

 What is a settlement agreement?

-A settlement agreement is a legally binding contract between employer and employer.
-The agreement settles any potential claims that the employee may have against their employer after the termination of their employment, thus meaning that the company is protected from any tribunal claims down the line.
-The employee usually receives payment for this.
+A settlement agreement is a legally binding contract between you and your employer.
+The agreement settles any potential claims that you might have against your employer after the termination of your employment, thus meaning the company is protected from any tribunal claims down the line.
+There is usually an amount paid to the leaving employee.

 Is a settlement agreement the same as redundancy?

 They are not mutually exclusive, however.
-If an employer does decide to make an employee redundant, they can also offer them a settlement agreement.
-This may be offered in order for the former employee to leave “smoothly”, and also to protect the company from any potential future claims that may arise.
+If your employer decides to make you redundant, they can also offer you a settlement agreement.
+This may be offered in order so the employee can leave “smoothly”, and also to protect the company from any potential future claims that may arise.

 What is included within a settlement agreement?